arXiv/arxiv-docs/help/submit.md

 > `a-z A-Z 0-9 _ + - . , = `

-The presence of any other character (e.g. spaces, question marks, asterisks, etc.) will cause the system to reject the file upload or submission.
+The presence of any other character (e.g., spaces, question marks, asterisks) will cause the system to reject the file upload or submission.
 These restrictions ensure maximum portability of the stored files and minimize archival risk.

 File names and extensions are also case sensitive on our system.
 The file names `Figure1.PDF` and `figure1.pdf` are not the same.
-Whether your local system is case sensitive (e.g. Unix) or not (e.g. Windows) you must ensure that internal file references such as LaTeX figure inclusion commands match case exactly.
+Whether your local system is case sensitive (e.g., Unix) or not (e.g., Windows) you must ensure that internal file references such as LaTeX figure inclusion commands match case exactly.